-The batteries of your product include two or more battery packs and a button cell (or called RTC battery).
+The batteries of your product include a battery pack and a button cell (or called RTC battery).
+Select models have more than one battery pack.
 All batteries are available from Getac authorized service centers.

 The battery pack is user-replaceable.
 Replacement instructions can be found in "Replacing the Battery Pack" in Chapter 3.
 The button cell must be replaced by Getac authorized service centers.